 The above points were not meant to scare you.
 And I never felt unsafe in the city even though I spent most of my time exploring Mexico City on my own.

+This is a question I get frequently.
+How to go to Mexico City?
 Most international airlines fly to Mexico City.
 I ended up taking an Emirates flight from Bangalore to Mexico City via Barcelona and Dubai.
 Since the flying time is too long from Dubai, there is a fuelling stop at Barcelona for a couple of hours.
-Tharun ended up taking Air France which I would definitely not recommend.
-His flight from Paris got cancelled and he was rerouted through London and Frankfurt before he finally reached Mexico City.
-If you have a valid USA visa, you can even take a direct flight from most US cities.

 Mexico Tourism Card / Forma Migratoria Multiple